abdouaziz/http-abdouaziz.github.io-/index.md

 ## Previous work experiences

 - **Software Engineer& Data Scientist** - Dakar , Sénégal:
-  I completed my end-of-study internship in Shanghai as a Machine Learning R&D Engineer for a sino-french startup called **[Baamtu SARL](http://https://baamtu.com/)**.
-I have been working on *Deep-Learning* and *Advanced Algorithms* applied to Pronunciation Evaluation for language learners.
+  I completed internship in a startup called **[Baamtu SARL](http://https://baamtu.com/)** where i have to set up a dashboard for the use of the Api OCR .
+  To develop an application called ganeyi compliance, an application that allows to manage customer compliance.

 - **Software Engineer** -  Dakar , Sénégal:
   I have been a volunteer in a Research Laboratory dedicated to Artificial Intelligence **[FINLENCE]( https://www.finlence.com/)** where I worked on video classification for the CVPR2017 workshop, especially working on *Attention Gated LSTM Cell*, in TensorFlow.